Holznot: Historical use

 constituted the key substance for fuel energy, construction and machinery.
 While Sombart was positive about the change to an "iron age", Radkau is critical about the alleged decline of "wooden civilisation".
 Before the industrial century, the "wood brake", as he names it, was a component of stability, of the ecology and the traditional economic and social order.
 In connection with the first medieval mining rushes in the Ore Mountains ("Berggeschrey") regional wood shortages gave rise to the first use of sustainability in German forestry.

-However the situation began to change in the 16th century, as meeting point of the capitalist expansion and the formation of the absolutist state.
-From the 16th century, world maritime trade, housing construction in Europe and the mountain mining industry brought a sharp rise in timber consumption.
-The absolutist state asked for a new order of the use of forests and area property rights at the expense of livestock grazing and traditional forest use, as in Resin extraction.
-Complaints about wood shortages served according Radkau to legitimate state intervention and to exclude of traditional groups of users, as resin workers and wood pasture in favour of more profitable timber consumers.
+However, the situation began to change in the 16th century, as meeting point of the capitalist expansion and the formation of the absolutist state.
+From the 16th century, world maritime trade, housing construction in Europe, and the mountain mining industry brought a sharp rise in timber consumption.
+The absolutist state asked for a new order of the use of forests and area property rights at the expense of livestock grazing and traditional forest use, as in resin extraction.
+Complaints about wood shortages served, according Radkau, to legitimate state intervention and to exclude traditional groups of users such as resin workers and wood pasture in favour of more profitable timber consumers.

 Peak wood

 The term peak wood refers to the point in time when the maximum rate of wood harvesting is reached.
 The term 'peak' refers to the Hubbert peak of a resource.
 Thus peak wood and peak oil cannot be compared directly.

-Unlike resources such as petroleum, which are destroyed in use, wood continually grows and recycled, but it requires habitat (forests, woodland and timber plantations).
+Unlike resources such as petroleum, which are destroyed in use, wood continually grows and is recycled, but it requires habitat (forests, woodland and timber plantations).

 Author Steve Hallett argues in the 2011 book Life Without Oil that deforestation during the Roman period may have ultimately caused the fall of the Roman Empire.
 As wood had to be hauled from ever further away, Hallett suggests the law of diminishing returns undermined the economic performance of Roman industry, leaving Rome vulnerable to other, well documented problems of invasion and internal division.
 Hallett presents the history as a cautionary tale, drawing comparisons to contemporary society's potential fate following a peak oil scenario.